McGill-NLP/webllama/README.md

 </div>

 > [!IMPORTANT]
 > **We are thrilled to release [`Llama-3-8B-Web`](https://huggingface.co/McGill-NLP/Llama-3-8B-Web), the most capable agent built with 🦙 Llama 3 and finetuned for web navigation with dialogue.
-You can download the agent from the 🤗 [Huggingface Model Hub](https://huggingface.co/McGill-NLP/Llama-3-8B-Web).**
+You can download the agent from the 🤗 [Hugging Face Model Hub](https://huggingface.co/McGill-NLP/Llama-3-8B-Web).**

 | `WebLlama` helps you build powerful agents, powered by Meta Llama 3, for browsing the web on your behalf | Our first model, [`Llama-3-8B-Web`](https://huggingface.co/McGill-NLP/Llama-3-8B-Web), surpasses GPT-4V (`*`zero-shot) by 18% on [`WebLINX`](https://mcgill-nlp.github.io/weblinx/) |
 |:---: | :---: |